Murder on Flight 502: Production

 Robert Stack, then mainly shooting in Europe, was still a television icon and was in demand for the movie-of-the-week features that were common in the 1970s.
 In later interviews, Stack revealed that one of the prime incentives to sign on for Murder on Flight 502 was the opportunity to work with his wife Rosemarie and daughter Elizabeth.

 Reception

 The Los Angeles Times called it "an ill-begotten 'Son of Airport that never gets off the ground, having been fogged in by trite dialogue and cliche characterisations."

-Reviewer Keith Bailey considered Murder on Flight 502 as typical of the 1970s disaster film.
+Reviewer Keith Bailey considered Murder on Flight 502 typical of the 1970s disaster film.
 "The '70s was [sic] the era of the 90-minute (including commercials) TV movie, unlike this one; had this movie been cut down to fit a 90-minute slot, I am sure it would have been a definite improvement."
-Bailey considered that the film did not work as a murder mystery, but could have worked as a character study.
+Bailey considered the film did not work as a murder mystery, but could have worked as a character study.